Should we put a financial value on the impacts an enterprise has on people and the planet? Yes. Let’s talk about why and how.

 Harness the machinery of business and finance

-Monetizing social and environmental impacts can harness all the tools of modern portfolio management and capital budgeting.
+Monetizing social and environmental impacts can harness the tools of operations management, capital budgeting, and modern portfolio theory.
 I’ll leave it to the cognitive scientists to explain why putting a dollar sign in front of a value seems so effective, but it is.
 We want those who have spent a lifetime delivering impact to be able to plug their experience and insights into management and financial tools that will allow them to scale effectively and efficiently.

 If we in the impact community can deliver measures of impact in a form that makes sense to the larger investor and business world, they can then readily apply the tools of their trades.
-We want deeply experienced investors, managers and entrepreneurs to bring to impact the same skills they have honed focusing on financial returns.
+We want deeply experienced managers, investors and entrepreneurs to bring to impact the same skills they have honed focusing on financial outcomes.
 What are those skills?
 First, “financial types” sweat quantitative details, evaluate risk and challenge assumptions with a rigor that one doesn’t often see in other organizations.
-Second, rapid innovation: we want investors, managers and entrepreneurs to bring to impact skill and tools that are only now being developed in other areas.
+Second, rapid innovation: we want corporate managers, investors and entrepreneurs to bring to impact skill and tools that are only now being developed in other areas.
 The pursuit of financial gains spurs tremendous innovation and orientation towards scale.

 Understanding monetization challenges allows better decision making

 The value of values